 Today’s modern workforce will be working for the longest period of time due to the pension reforms, and with such a drive to be successful and retire with a healthy pension pot, this generation is ambitious and career-driven.

 It’s no longer ‘just a job’, it’s about having a meaningful role that not only enables them to grow professionally but also offers them the flexibility to juggle both a career and a healthy home life.

 Giving employees a clear professional ladder with a pay structure can resolve any underlying issues they may have about their career prospects within the company.

-A recent report by Pay data found that many employers are neglecting to detail such prospects in contracts and policies, leaving employees to feel that their contracts no longer align with the roles they have within the company.
+Research found many employers are neglecting to detail such prospects in contracts and policies, leaving employees to feel that their contracts no longer align with the roles they have within the company.

 This can leave a bitter taste in their mouth as such neglect towards pay reviews and structure can instantly make a team feel demotivated, and begin to seek better rewards from competitors.

 Hold annual reviews of job performance and ask the question of where your employees want to be positioned in the company.